pieter-degroote/UltimateKEYS-testing/autohotkey-capslock-mods/README.md

     SendMode "Event"  ; allows chaining of customized key combinations

-## 2. Append the following code to the regular scripts
+## 2. Append the following code to the script

-Add the following code to the end of the regular scripts (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:
+Add one of the following code snippets to the end of the script (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:

 **'Caps Lock' as 'Right Alt' - Overlay scripts for US QWERTY&nbsp;:**